PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Any-Domain Adaptation

-\paragraph{The Any-Domain Setting Definition} In this work, we are focused on building an algorithm for a given task, that is able to adapt to \textit{any domain}.
+\paragraph{The Any-Domain Setting} We focus on building an algorithm for a given task, that is able to adapt to \textit{any-domain}.
 To this end, we assume zero knowledge about the target domain, $\mathcal{D}_T$, at training time.
-Hence, we slightly modify the classic setting for unsupervised multi-source domain adaptation, by assuming we have no knowledge or access to labeled or unlabeled data from the target domains.
-We only assume to have access to labeled training data from $K$ source domains $\{\mathcal{D}_{S_i}\}_{i=1}^{K}$, where $\mathcal{D}_{S_i} \triangleq \{ (x_{t}^{S_i}, y_{t}^{S_i}) \}_{t=1}^{K}$.
-The goal is to learn a model using only the source domains data, that generalizes well to an unknown target domain.
+Hence, we slightly modify the classic setting of unsupervised multi-source domain adaptation, by assuming we have no knowledge or access to labeled or unlabeled data from the target domains.
+We only assume access to labeled training data from $K$ source domains $\{\mathcal{D}_{S_i}\}_{i=1}^{K}$, where $\mathcal{D}_{S_i} \triangleq \{ (x_{t}^{S_i}, y_{t}^{S_i}) \}_{t=1}^{n_i}$.
+The goal is to learn a model using only the source domains data, that generalizes well to unknown target domains.